What Makes a Tinnitus App Actually Effective? 6 Criteria That Matter

 Generic broadband noise vs a sound tuned to your specific pitch

-Tinnitus is not the same for everyone.
+Tinnitus isn't the same for everyone.
 High-pitched ringing at 8,000 Hz is acoustically very different from low-frequency humming at 500 Hz.
-An app that offers only white noise — which covers all frequencies equally — may partially mask high-pitched tinnitus but does little for specific tonal frequencies.
+An app offering only white noise — which covers all frequencies equally — may partially mask high-pitched tinnitus but does little for specific tonal frequencies.

-Research suggests that sounds tuned near the pitch of someone's tinnitus may be more effective at reducing perceived loudness for some people than generic broadband noise alone.
-Frequency matching lets you dial in a tone that closely matches your tinnitus, then layer it with masking sounds for more targeted relief.
+Research suggests sounds tuned near the pitch of someone's tinnitus may be more effective at reducing perceived loudness for some people than generic broadband noise alone.
+Frequency matching lets you dial in a tone that closely matches your tinnitus, then layer it with masking sounds.

-What to look for: a frequency range of at least 100–15,000 Hz (covering the full range of human tinnitus perception), with enough granularity to distinguish between similar pitches — ideally per ear.
+What to look for: a frequency range of at least 100–15,000 Hz with enough granularity to distinguish similar pitches — ideally per ear.

-Watch for: apps that describe "frequency matching" but only offer a handful of preset sound profiles rather than a continuous dial.
+Watch for: apps that describe "frequency matching" but only offer preset sound profiles rather than a continuous dial.
 That's preset selection, not matching.

 Offline capability